mbanani/adviser_networks/README.md

 If you have any questions, please email me at mbanani@umich.edu.

-## To Do
+### To Do

+- [x] Look at the tasks described by the ICLR 2018 paper -- ["Ask The Right Question"](https://openreview.net/forum?id=S1CChZ-CZ)
+    - While the paper seems to be of relevance at the high level, the problem tackled is very different, and very specific to language QA
+- [x] Better metrics -- include priors calculated properly!
+    - Priors are currently calculated using the same dataset.
+- [ ] Move viewpoint estimation code to Adviser
+    - [x] Figure out a nice way of including everything in the same repo ?!
+    - [ ] Output a saved dictionary that Adviser can easily operate over
 - [ ] Import code from the viewpoint_estimation repository!
     - [x] Move Code!
+    - [ ] Edit dataset wrapper to be more comprehensible
-    - [ ] Replicate results
+    - [ ] Replicate results on Caffe model estimates
     - [ ] Run Adviser on the new attention-FT model
-- [ ] Figure out a way of getting some proper priors on the data!
-Provide a more thorough analysis of the priors
+- [ ] Implement on a different task -- Fine-grained classification
+    - [ ] Augment original dataset wrappers for the task
+    - [ ] Augment AlexNet to operate over multiple branches
+        - Use model pretrained on ImageNet
+        - Zero-center and Normalize input to model
+        - Use attention-based optimization and compare to normal optimization scheme.
-- [ ] Compare against Bayesian, Information Theory, (and RL ?) approaches to this problem
+- [ ] Compare against Bayesian, Information Theory, (~~and RL ?~~) approaches to this problem
-- [ ] Look at the tasks described by the ICLR 2018 paper -- ["Ask The Right Question"](https://openreview.net/forum?id=S1CChZ-CZ)
-- [ ] Move loggin inside of metrics
+- [ ] Move logging inside of metrics

-## Results
+### Results

-### Pascal3D - Vehicles with Keypoints -- Overall Results
+#### Pascal3D - Vehicles with Keypoints -- Overall Results

 We fine-tuned both models on the Pascal 3D+ (Vehicles with Keypoints) dataset.
 Since we suspect that the problem with the replication of the Click-Here CNN model